 Even without ear tubes, swimming can pose risks for children with current ear infections or previous surgery.
 Although swimming doesn't cause middle ear infections, swim ear plugs should be worn so any water pollutants don’t make an existing infection worse.
 Keep in mind also that underwater swimming can cause painful pressure changes for children with ear infections.
-And in the case of a ruptured acute otitis media, also known as an ear infection with a ruptured eardrum, swimming should be avoided completely until the infection has cleared up.
+And in the case of a ruptured acute otitis media—also known as an ear infection with a ruptured eardrum—swimming should be avoided completely until the infection has cleared up.

 Types of swim ear plugs

-There are two kinds of swim ear plugs available: custom fit plugs and one-size-fits-all swim plugs from the drugstore or pharmacy.
+There are two kinds of swim ear plugs available: Custom-fit plugs and one-size-fits-all swim plugs from the drugstore or pharmacy.
 They are both effective for keeping ears dry, but each type has advantages and disadvantages.
 Your hearing care professional can help you get the right kind for your child.

 Custom swim ear plugs

-A disadvantage to custom fit swim ear plugs is that they are more expensive.
-Ear plugs are easily lost, and custom fit ear plugs are more difficult and more expensive to replace than the drugstore types.
+A disadvantage to custom-fit swim ear plugs is that they are more expensive.
+Ear plugs are easily lost, and custom-fit ear plugs are more difficult and more expensive to replace than the drugstore types.
 A swim ear band may be helpful for keeping plugs in place and preventing loss.

-Drugstore ear plugs are usually not washable, and therefore not terribly hygienic.
+Over-the-counter ear plugs are usually not washable, and therefore not terribly hygienic.
 Due to wax and debris buildup, many people consider them disposable after one or two uses.
 With swim ear plugs made of putty, there is also a slim possibility that bits of putty could be left behind after the swim plugs are removed from the ears.
 One-size-fits-all plugs made of silicone, however, may solve this problem because they are washable.